Hi! My name is Bethany Haeseler. I’m an artist, educator, and creative consultant based in Montréal, Québec.

 In 2009, I earned my MFA in Studio Art from The Ohio State University, and in 2006 a BFA in Three-Dimensional Studies from Bowling Green State University.

 From 2012-2019, I served as an Associate Professor of Art Foundations & 3d Design at SUNY Potsdam in Northern New York state.
-In 2019, I moved to Montréal, Québec in order to pursue my artwork full time.
+In 2019, I sought a new direction and moved to Montréal.

 When not working in the studio, my hobbies include: antique furniture restoration/preservation, long-distance cycling, cooking elaborate meals, custom picture framing, exploring the boroughs of Montréal, the vastness of the North Country, home brewing, watching hockey games (go Habs & CBJ!), baking bread, hiking in the Adirondacks, traveling, reading, cake decorating, drinking copious amounts of iced coffee, and drawing.